bellingcat/auto-archiver/docs/source/how_to/run_instagrapi_server.md

 ##  Notes

-- You only need to run the server **locally once** to generate a session.
 - Never share your `.env` or `instagrapi_session.json` — these contain sensitive login data.
 - If you want to reset your session, simply delete the `secrets/instagrapi_session.json` file and re-run the local server.